Nonlinear biphasic mixture model: existence and uniqueness results: Introduction

 We note that, in general, poro-elasto-hydrodynamics models within a tumor may not lead directly to linear biphasic mixture equations.
-In practice, due to the non-uniform blood vessel distribution the supply of fluids and macromolecules within a tumor are heterogeneous.
-As a consequence, physiological transport parameters (e.g., hydraulic resistivity or permeability) depend on space and deformation. {For instance, in case of soft permeable tissue and gel,} Barry and Aldis \cite{barry1990comparison}, Holmes and Mow \cite{holmes1990nonlinear} {considered permeability depending exponentially on the strain.} Also, some of the biological tissues and cells display anisotropic permeability \cite{ateshian2010anisotropic}.
-In particular, articular cartilage typically exhibits anisotropic behavior \cite{federico2008anisotropy}. {Further, in case of multicellular tumor tissue}, Giverso and Preziosi \cite{giverso2019influence} follow Holmes and Mow \cite{holmes1990nonlinear} and {considered that the permeability depends on the volumetric deformation (or strain).} Dey and Sekhar {\cite{dey2016hydrodynamics}} {assumed that the hydraulic conductivity of soft tumor depends on the radial distance.} These nonlinear effects inserted in the physiological parameter yield nonlinear biphasic mixture equations.

-As far as we know, for nonlinear biphasic mixture models, there is a lack of results regarding on the existence, uniqueness and regularity of solution.
-In this paper, we present a nonlinear biphasic mixture model that represent poro-elasto-hydrodynamics which do not account for any new growth of tumor cells.
+In practice, due to the non-uniform blood vessel distribution, the supply of fluids and macromolecules within a tumor is heterogeneous.
+As a consequence, physiological transport parameters (e.g., hydraulic resistivity or permeability) depend on space and deformation. {For instance, in the case of soft permeable tissue and gel,} Barry and Aldis \cite{barry1990comparison}, Holmes and Mow \cite{holmes1990nonlinear} {considered permeability depending exponentially on the strain.} Also, some of the biological tissues and cells display anisotropic permeability \cite{ateshian2010anisotropic}.
+In particular, articular cartilage typically exhibits anisotropic behavior \cite{federico2008anisotropy}. {Further, in the case of multicellular tumor tissue}, Giverso and Preziosi \cite{giverso2019influence} follow Holmes and Mow \cite{holmes1990nonlinear} and {considered that the permeability depends on the volumetric deformation (or strain).} Dey and Sekhar {\cite{dey2016hydrodynamics}} {assumed that the hydraulic conductivity of soft tumor depends on the radial distance.} These nonlinear effects inserted in the physiological parameter yield nonlinear biphasic mixture equations.
+As far as we know, for nonlinear biphasic mixture models, there is a lack of literature regarding the existence, uniqueness, and regularity of the solution.
+In this paper, we present a nonlinear biphasic mixture model that represents poro-elasto-hydrodynamics which do not account for any new growth of tumor cells.
 The physiological transport parameter (hydraulic resistivity) is assumed to be deformation dependent, which yields the nonlinearity in the model.
-We develop new local weak solvability theory.
+We develop a local weak solvability theory.